-Section E deals with tax and capital losses for 2016-17.
-You do not need to complete Section E if the SMSF has no tax losses or capital losses to carry forward to later income years.
+Section E deals with tax and capital losses for 2021-22.
+You do not need to complete section E if the SMSF has no tax losses or capital losses to carry forward to later income years.

-In addition to recording losses in Section E, complete a Losses schedule and attach it to the annual return if the SMSF has:
+In addition to recording losses in section E, complete a Losses schedule and attach it to the annual return if the SMSF has:

-- a combined total for tax losses and net capital losses carried forward to later income years of greater than \$100,000 or - an interest in a controlled foreign company (CFC) that has - o 2016-17 losses greater than \$100,000 or - deducted or carried forward to later income years a loss greater than \$100,000.
+- a combined total for tax losses and net capital losses carried forward to later income years of greater than \$100,000, or - an interest in a controlled foreign company (CFC) that has - 2021-22 losses greater than \$100,000, or - deducted or carried forward to later income years a loss greater than \$100,000.